What are your core values?

 How often do you typically interact with clients?

 There’s a ton of interaction in the first few months.
 Then we meet every 6 months unless there’s a major life change.
 We offer unlimited email support as well and we encourage our clients to reach out as their situations change.
 We usually do a year-end check in and touch base around tax time and open enrollment time, so clients hear from us throughout the year.

 Who works for Gen Y Planning?

 Financial planning clients work directly with Sophia or a Gen Y Planning team member.
 We also have a part-time Client Service Associate, Content Manager and Virtual Marketing Associate.
 A few contractors also work with GYP part-time: a compliance consultant, small business attorney, CPA and bookkeeper.

 What makes your client experience unique?

-Our clients meet Sophia or Ashley in the comfort of their own homes via a Zoom video call and often feel like they are talking to a close friend.
+Our clients meet Sophia or a Gen Y Planning in the comfort of their own homes via a Zoom video call and often feel like they are talking to a close friend.
 We don’t rip apart our client’s budgets or beat them up over their financial habits.
 Instead, we take stock of their current financial situation and we start by focusing on the “big wins.”
 What changes can we make that would have the biggest impact?
 How can we help you figure out what’s causing the most financial stress and address that?
 What does your ideal life look like?
 Then we build the action checklist to help you maximize your current financial situation and so you can get closer to living your ideal life.

 How many years of experience does Sophia have as a financial advisor?
 What other relevant experience does she have in personal finance?